-FAA directive requires Boeing to inspect and fix a manufacturing defect on all 737 MAXs
+FAA orders inspections of all Boeing 737 MAXs to fix defect

 Boeing spokesman Bernard Choi said Tuesday that the company is “coordinating with our customers to complete the work prior to safe return to service.”

-He added that Boeing’s projection that the MAX should be cleared to fly by mid-summer is not affected by this additional work, which can be done while the planes are on the ground awaiting approval of the design updates.
+He added that Boeing’s projection that the MAX should be cleared to fly by midsummer is not affected by this additional work, which can be done while the planes are on the ground awaiting approval of the design updates.
 “We’ve not changed our estimate for return to service,” Choi said.

 The fix for the defect requires replacement of two carbon composite fairing panels that cover the area where the engine pod hangs from the strut that connects it to the wing.
 Operators will also have to apply a sealant to establish a required electrical bond path to safely disperse any lightning strike.

 The FAA describes the defect as arising out of “excessive rework of the surface of the metallic (aluminum foil) inner layer of those panels (that) can result in cuts to that layer.”
-The metal foil serves as a shield against to disperse a surge of electrical current.
+The metal foil serves as a shield against a surge of electrical current.

 Without it, the FAA’s directive states, lightning could “induce spurious signals onto the underlying airplane wiring, including wiring associated with the engine control systems,” which could cause a loss of thrust control to one or both engines.